tenstorrent/tt-metal/tools/profiler/README.md

 1. Kernel start
 2. Kernel end

-The generated csv is `profile_log_kernel.csv` is saved under `tools/profiler/` by default.
+The generated csv is `profile_log_device.csv` is saved under `tools/profiler/` by default.

-Sample generated csv for running a kernel on core 0,0:
+Sample generated csv for a run on core 0,0:

 ```
 0, 0, 0, BRISC, 2, 46413751954532